ShujiaHuang/basevar/README.md

 ```

-If everything is smooth, you'll find an new exectutable file named `basevar` in `basevar/bin/` folder.
+If everything is smooth, you'll find an exectutable file named `basevar` in `basevar/bin/` folder.

 **CAUTION:** If you encounter an error message similar to the following during the compilation of htslib: